Premature Ejaculation Surgery: The Options

 Alternatives to Surgery:

-Surgery should only be considered as a last resort for treating premature ejaculation.
-There are various non-surgical options available that have been proven to be effective in managing PE.
+Surgery is used only as a last-ditch solution for premature ejaculation.
+There are a number of non-surgical treatments that have been demonstrated to control PE.
 These include:

 1. Behavioral Therapy:

-Behavioral therapy involves techniques such as the stop-start method and the squeeze technique, which aim to help men gain control over their ejaculation.
-This therapy also focuses on reducing performance anxiety and improving communication with their partner.
+Behavioral therapy, including the stop-start and squeeze methods, tries to help men master their ejaculation.
+The therapy also works on lowering their performance anxiety and communicating better with their partner.

 2. Medications: